 This document introduces some best practices of using RAM from the following aspects: logon verification, account authorization, and permission assignment.
 These suggestions help you make full use of RAM to deploy a secure and controllable environment.

-We recommend that you enable account protection for your root account (for example Time-based One-time Password, that is, TOTP verification) so that TOTP is performed each time the root account is used.
+- We recommend that you enable multi-factor authentication (MFA) for your root account so that MFA is performed each time the root account is used.

-If you have created a RAM user and granted high-risk permissions to the user (such as stopping instances and deleting buckets), you are advised to enable multi-factor authentication (MFA) for the RAM user.
+- If you have created a RAM user and granted high-risk permissions to the user (such as stopping instances and deleting buckets), you are advised to enable MFA for the RAM user.

 The minimum authorization rule is a primary rule for security design.
-When you need to grant permissions to a user, grant the user only the permissions that are required for his work.
+When you need to Attach policies to a RAM user, grant the user only the permissions that are required for his work.

 For example, in your organization, if the responsibilities of the developers group (or an application system) only require reading data stored in the OSS buckets, grant the group (or the application system) read-only permission.
 All permissions for OSS resources, or the permission to access resources of all products are not required.

 We recommend that you set policy conditions when you grant permissions to a user to enhance the security.

 For example, you grant a user the permission to stop ECS instances with the condition that the user enacts the stop at a specified time on the company network.

 When a user’s role changes and the assigned permission is no longer necessary, you need to revoke the permission.
 See Attach policies to a RAM user for the subsequent operation.